 Directive (EU) 2013/50, amending Directive (EC) 2004/109 (Transparency Directive), established that all annual financial reports of issuers whose securities are admitted to trading on a regulated market should be drawn up in a single electronic communication format.
 The European Commission implemented these rules in Delegated Regulation 2019/815 of 17 December 2018 (ESEF Regulation - European Single Electronic Format).
-The Regulation requires issuers who prepare consolidated financial statements in accordance with IFRS to prepare and publish their annual financial report in the XHTML (eXtensible HyperText Markup Language) format, using the "Inline Extensible Business Reporting Language (iXBRL)" for the mark-up of consolidated financial statements (Balance Sheet, Income Statement, Statement of Comprehensive Income, Statement of Changes in Equity, Cash Flow Statement).
+The Regulation requires issuers who prepare consolidated financial statements in accordance with IFRS to prepare and publish their annual financial report in the XHTML (eXtensible HyperText Markup Language) format, using the "Inline Extensible Business Reporting Language (iXBRL)" for the mark-up of consolidated financial statements (Balance Sheet, Income Statement, Statement).
 The Mediobanca Group implemented it for the first time in the financial statements as at 30 June 2022, while the information contained in the Notes to the accounts will have to be marked starting from this financial year.